crushed peas on toast with parmesan

 Continue reading

 I love beetroot and goat’s cheese as a combo.
 I always order it as a starter at the amazing Austrian themed Fischers restaurant in Marylebone High Street in London.
-I love the salty flavour of the goat’s cheese with the slightly sweet beetroot and sweet balsamic vinegar.
-My idea is to put this salad on crunchy bread to add more texture.
+I love the salty flavour of the goat’s cheese with the slightly sweet beetroot with the sweet balsamic vinegar.
+My idea is to put this salad on toasted bread to add more texture.
 It’s a really perfect starter or light meal or a snack.
 Continue reading

 This recipe is a great way of making a fairly expensive ingredient go a long way, and anyway, what could be nicer than crab with chilli and lime on crunchy bread with avocado and pickled cucumber?
 The perfect combo of flavours and textures.
 The lime is the perfect match for crab and is slightly more subtle than if I used a lemon, which you can do if you prefer.
 It’s a great starter to any dinner, just multiply it by the number of guests.